europace/kex-vorgang-export-api/README.md

       "antraege": [Antrag]
     }

-> "letzteAenderungAm" zeigt NUR die letzte Änderung der Vorgangs-Daten an.
-Für Änderungen an den Anträgen wird das Feld "letzteAenderungAm" in jedem Antrag befüllt.
+`letzteAenderungAm` is only for the last change of a Vorgang. `letzteAenderungAm` for Anträge will be populated in each Antrag.

-### Partner
+#### Partner

     {
       "partnerId": String
     }

-Die Europace 2 PartnerID ist 5-stellig und hat das Format ABC12.
+The Europace 2 PartnerID has 5-characters and has the format ABC12.

-### Antragsteller
+#### Antragsteller

     {
       "personendaten": Personendaten,